 Senator Roz Baker has introduced SB498, which is making its way through the legislature.
 If given final approval, a unit would be established in Ma'alaea to provide first response in case of medical emergency both for Ma'alaea and as backup support to Central, West and South Maui.

 Join Us!
 We need your participation, support and input.

 Special thanks to all those who sent have sent in 2013 memberships, supported the maintenance of Orm's Corner and contributed to the Special Projects Fund.

 Membership forms can be downloaded form from this website.

 See Under President's Report for Summary of 2012 Activities.

 Click here for access to Legislative Website for Hawaii State Legislature and latest news on State issues.

-The following businesses/individuals generously supported MCA by donating items to our Silent Auction.
+The following businesses/individuals have generously supported MCA in the past.
 Please express your appreciation by saying thank you and whenever possible supporting them in return with your patronage and business!